Introduction

 SNMPv2-SMI::enterprises.9.9.618.1.4.1.0 = STRING: "0%/1%, 0%/1%, 0%/0%, 0%/1%"

-The following code snippets are written in Python 3.7 and will utilize pysnmp module (pip install pysnmp) to make SNMP queries for CPU utilization of Cisco 3504 WLC.
-These examples will use same SNMPv2 community and SNMPv3 user created in one of the previous chapters.
+) to make SNMP queries for CPU utilization of Cisco 3504 WLC.
+These examples use the same SNMPv2 community and SNMPv3 user created in one of the previous chapters.
 Simply replace the variable values and integrate the code with your own custom scripts.

 SNMPv2c example: